Sweet Fried Plantains

 - Slow Cooker Cinnamon Apples

-Check the printable recipe card for the nutrition information including calories, carbohydrates, protein, sodium, potassium, fiber, vitamin a, and vitamin c daily value percentages.
+Check the printable recipe card for the prep time, cook time, total time, and nutrition information including calories, carbohydrates, protein, sodium, potassium, fiber, vitamin a, and vitamin c daily value percentages.
+Make sure to share this side dish on Facebook, Instagram, and Pinterest.

 Sweet Fried Plantains